beakerbrowser/record-protocols-spec/README.md

 # Record Protocols Spec

-Record Protocols are a Web data model for building interoperable applications on the Web.
-Their features include:
+Record Protocols are a standard for building interoperable applications on the Web.
+Its features include:

  - Strongly-enforced data schemas,
  - User-friendly metadata, and